OWASP/www-policy/operational/events.md

 If selected, the Event Team must acknowledge receipt of and their agreement with these policies and any granted exemptions.

-## OWASPx Events
+## Pre-approval budgeting

-OWASP Members, non-profit associations, and charities may apply for an OWASPx event partnership.
-For-profit companies, unincorporated associations, or individuals may not apply for an OWASPx event to protect OWASP’s non-profit status and brand.

-OWASPx events need to sign a partnership and licensing agreement and pay a licensing fee to use OWASP’s trademarks and branding.
-Such an agreement covers a single event or a series of events in a single year.
-In return, OWASP will promote the OWASPx event as per a standard local or AppSec Days event, and grant access to the OWASP Speaker’s Bureau.
-Access to sponsorship or attendance lists from OWASP events is explicitly not granted.

-The partner association or charity should submit a plan and budget to help assess if the event can be approved.
-No funds from OWASP will be used to promote or run the event, as all marketing, expenses, profits, liabilities, and risks belong to the partner organization.
-Budgeting
-Event teams must construct a profitable budget that covers the minimum requirements of each budget type.
+For successful event pre-approval, Event teams must construct a profitable budget that covers the minimum requirements of each budget type.
 Budget templates are available in the Events in a Box.

 Larger AppSec Days should plan well ahead, including the need to submit their event proposal and budget to the Foundation’s annual global budget the prior year to ensure that there are funds set aside for the event.

 A budget must contain a list of potential contracts, along with any financial obligations and when expenses or revenue are due or expected.

 All event types require a budget to be submitted, and only profitable events will be approved.
+Once approved, Event teams will be held to meeting this initial budget, so completeness and accuracy will help Event Teams run a profitable event.

-OWASPx events hold events using their finances and at their own risk, so funds are not required for event approval but are recommended to assist first-time organizers in running a successful event.
+OWASPx events hold events using their finances and at their own risk, so OWASP funds are not required for event approval but are recommended to assist first-time organizers in running a successful event.

 ## Site Selection and Venue